Insights into the structure and kinematics of a Milky Way-like galaxy: Spiral arm evolution across time

 \section{Spiral arm evolution across time}

-We examine the connection between spiral arm formation and dissolution and the large-scale kinematics in Section~\ref{Subsec:time_evolution_spiral_arm}.
-To do this, we selected a specific spiral arm segment in the top-down view of the surface density distribution of our model and track its evolution over time.
-Figure~\ref{fig: zoom_region} shows the surface density of the model at $t = 2.6$~Gyr, highlighting the zoomed-in region corresponding to the selected spiral arm segment.
-Figure\,\ref{fig:arm_times} shows the time evolution of this arm section, during $20$~Myr in timesteps of $5$~Myr represented with each column.
-From top to bottom, the rows display surface density, volume density, fraction of dense gas, radial and tangential velocity residuals, and the velocity divergence.
-We use these to then characterise the evolution of this spiral arm section by extracting different physical and kinematic properties along its ridge across multiple snapshots, as shown in Fig.~\ref{fig:arm_evolution_along_ridge}.
+We examine the connection between spiral arm formation and dissolution and the large-scale kinematics in Sect.\ref{Subsec:time_evolution_spiral_arm} by following a representative gaseous arm segment over time.
+The segment is selected from the top-down surface-density map at $t=2.6$\,Gyr (Fig.\ref{fig: zoom_region}, inset box).
+Its subsequent evolution is shown in Fig.\ref{fig:arm_times} over a 20\,Myr interval, sampled every 5\,Myr (each column).
+From top to bottom, Fig.\ref{fig:arm_times} shows the surface density, volume density, fraction of dense gas, radial and tangential velocity residuals, and the velocity divergence.
+We then use these maps to characterise the evolution of these properties along the spiral arm ridge as a function of time in Fig.~\ref{fig:arm_evolution_along_ridge}.

-In the first column of Fig.~\ref{fig:arm_times}, we identify an arm segment, hereafter referred to as \textit{Segment 1}, located near \( x \sim -2.5\,\mathrm{kpc} \), where the spiral ridge is relatively faint.
-The bottom panel of this column shows that the gas in this segment is mildly converging, as indicated by a mild negative velocity divergence (\( \nabla \cdot \mathbf{V} < 0 \)), shown in light pink.
-This flow becomes more convergent over time, and leads to the growth of the spiral arm ridge, which reaches visibly higher surface (and volume) densities in the later snapshots (columns 4 and 5), $\sim 15-20$~Myr later.
-This convergence is also clearly visible in the radial velocities (fourth row), where at later times, this segment sits clearly at the interface between outflowing (red) and inflowing (blue) gas.
+In the first column of Fig.~\ref{fig:arm_times}, we identify an arm segment, hereafter referred to as \textit{Section 1}, located near \( x \sim -2.5\,\mathrm{kpc} \), where the spiral ridge is relatively faint.
+At this time, the divergence map (bottom row) shows only mild convergence in this segment, i.e. $\nabla\cdot\mathbf{V}<0$ (light pink).
+Over time, the same location becomes more strongly convergent and the ridge intensifies, reaching visibly higher surface and volume densities in the later snapshots $\sim 15-20$~Myr later.
+This is consistent with the evolution of the radial velocities (fourth row): at late times, \textit{Section 1} (centred approximately at R$\simeq -1.6$ kpc) lies at the interface between outflowing ($\Delta V_R>0$, red) and inflowing ($\Delta V_R<0$, blue) gas, i.e. a convergence zone that promotes ridge growth.